Prevention and Behavioral Health Promotion

 • Community-based organizations delivering services focused on addressing trauma and reducing the onset of substance use.

-Grantees providing prevention and behavioral health promotion services must follow Substance Abuse and Mental Health Services Administration's Strategic Prevention Framework model as a guide to assist in planning and implementing prevention strategies, programs, and related activities.
+Grantees providing prevention and behavioral health promotion services must follow Substance Abuse and Mental Health Services Administration's Strategic Prevention Framework model (PDF) as a guide to assist in planning and implementing prevention strategies, programs, and related activities.

 The Texas Health and Human Services Commission's (HHSC) Mental Health and Substance Use Programs funds more than 200 school- and community-based programs statewide to address consequences and problem behaviors related to the state's four prevention priorities: underage alcohol use, commercial tobacco and nicotine products use, marijuana and other cannabinoid use, and prescription drug misuse, and the use and misuse of other substances.
 The Prevention and Behavioral Health Promotion team procures for five individual program types: